The Network: Captain Paul Watson

 Captain Paul Watson has been an integral part of Parley since day one.
 A conversation with Paul in 2012 inspired the idea which led to our founding, when Cyrill Gutsch, moved by Paul’s example and dedication, decided to transform his design firm into an environmental organization and collaboration space for the creative industry.

 Earning a reputation as a staunch “Eco-Pirate”, Paul has been a driving force and inspiration on the frontlines of marine conservation for over 40 years.
-He is co-founder of Greenpeace and the founder of Sea Shepherd Conservation Society, a global organization focused on direct action conservation and the enforcement of laws to protect marine wildlife.
-With Paul’s leadership, Sea Shepherd goes where no other group (or even government) will in record-breaking campaigns to thwart poachers and defend sea life.
+He is co-founder of Greenpeace and the founder of Sea Shepherd Conservation Society, where he led record-breaking campaigns to thwart poachers, defend sea life and enforce laws meant to protect marine wildlife.
+Today, he continues this direct action approach with the Captain Paul Watson Foundation.
 His work is recognized and supported by the best minds and feared by his opponents.
 He is a true Ocean Legend.

 “Those who bear witness to the beauty are less inclined to destroy it.”